 Step 5: Determine the Training Gaps

-The TC and managers will analyze the gaps for each unit, determining how many people correspond to each gap.
-They will do this for each unit, and then produce a map of gaps for the whole organization.
+The TC and managers should analyse the gaps for each unit, determining how many people correspond to each gap.
+They would do this for each unit, and then produce a map of gaps for the whole organization.